siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 007b Self-Refraction.md

 the closure-relevant causal specialization of the overlap principle already derived above.

-In the retarded case one may write the same constitutive step more explicitly as
+In the retarded case one may write the same coarse-grained summary more explicitly as

 $$